Dallas (2012 TV series): Opening sequence

 The opening sequence features a shortened version of the original theme music, and echoes the original series opening with modernized shots of Dallas in sliding panels.
 Unlike the original series, the actors are not listed alphabetically and, for seasons 1 and 2, there are no images of the actors seen in the credits.
 Josh Henderson and Jesse Metcalfe alternate top billing, and the original stars are credited at the end ("with Patrick Duffy", "and Linda Gray", "and Larry Hagman as J.R.
 Ewing") until Hagman's death in season 2.
 The Dallas logo scrolls from right to left, rather than zooming upwards as it did on the original series.
 The sequence ends on a shot with the camera flying towards Southfork similar to the shot in the original titles where the camera flies over the gate towards Southfork.
-The season 3 titles feature the return of the iconic threeway split-screen opening, similar to those used in the original series for its first 11 years, with moving images of the actors.
+The season 3 titles feature the return of the threeway split-screen opening, similar to those used in the original series for its first 11 years, with moving images of the actors.
 In addition, the Dallas season 3 logo zooms towards the screen as it did on the original series.